 Our bodies are in a lighter stage of sleep in those early morning hours, so if there is any light peaking through the windows, it could cause your child to wake up early!

-When I work with families on correcting these early mornings, we make it a rule that morning is not until at least 6:00 am…no one wants to start their day any earlier, and we certainly don’t want that becoming a pattern.
+When I work with families on correcting these early mornings, we make it a rule that morning is not until at least 6:00 am, because no one wants to start their day any earlier, or if you do, you don’t want a child attached to you!
+And we certainly don’t want those early mornings to become a pattern.

-So if your child wakes up at 5:15 am, treat it like you would a night waking.
-In a perfect world, your child would fall back asleep and wake up later, but even if they don’t fall back asleep, by staying in a dark and quiet room with minimal interaction, we’re teaching their body clock that it’s still time for sleep.
+So if your child wakes up at 5:15 am, treat it just like you would a night waking at 2 am – the expectation is sleep!
+In a perfect world, your child would fall back asleep and wake up at a more appropriate time (after 6!), but even if they don’t fall back asleep, staying in a dark and quiet room with minimal interaction is teaching their body clock that it’s still time for sleep.

-It takes time to adjust, as you’re often competing with your little one’s body clock, but you can get there!
+Early morning wakings are TOUGH!
+Fighting naps, short naps, and waking up early are the toughest parts of the sleep puzzle, but that doesn’t mean it’s impossible to fix!
+It takes time to adjust, as you’re often competing with your little one’s body clock, but you can get there.
+Consistency is everything with early mornings!

 Did you find this helpful?
 I’d love for you to follow me on Pinterest and pin it for later!